freenas/freenas-docs/userguide/system.rst

 #endif truenas

-To import an existing certificate, click the "Import Certificate" button to open the configuration screen shown in :numref:`Figure %s <import_cert_fig>`.
+To import an existing certificate, click the :guilabel:`Import Certificate` button to open the configuration screen shown in
+:numref:`Figure %s <import_cert_fig>`.
 The configurable options are summarized in :numref:`Table %s <cert_import_opt_tab>`.